ibm-cloud-docs/codeengine/fun-migrate.md

 ### Does {{site.data.keyword.codeengineshort}} provide an OpenAPI specification for the deployed function?
 {: #openapi-spec-fun-migrate}

-No, {{site.data.keyword.codeengineshort}} does generate or provide an OpenAPI specification for the functions you deploy.
+No, {{site.data.keyword.codeengineshort}} does not generate or provide an OpenAPI specification for the functions you deploy.
 There are packages and tools available for many programming languages to generate an OpenAPI specification from code.